 Party Icebreaker Fun

 This popular party game has often been used by counselors as a sort of “fun” icebreaker.
 The idea is to create questions that get people to laugh and then converse freely.
 The party questions are always somewhat personal but not too personal.
 For instance, a party member is asked about their favorite or not so favorite blind date experience.
 The questions should enlist a somewhat humorous response; while also being opened ended so the person can elaborate on the subject.
+If you want inspiration for this, take a look at the “Never have I ever” game questions.
+Alternatively, get some inspiration from some classic “Truth or Dare” questions.
+With the amendment that you should never get intrusive or personal with people you barely know.

 Tasks Presented as Icebreaker Games

 This game is linked to what reporters do for a living when they interview someone for news or feature story data.
 The aim is to get someone to open up about themselves by simply asking them a series of questions: when did you move here?
 What is your favorite color and why?
 What are your life dreams?
+Just make sure no question sounds like a third-degree police interrogation.
+And don’t tap into personal issues people are not ready to talk about yet!

 Truth or Lie